MicrosoftDocs/PowerShell-Docs-Modules/reference/docs-conceptual/PSScriptAnalyzer/using-scriptanalyzer.md

 Some violations can be fixed by replacing the violation causing content with a suggested alternative.
 You can use the `-Fix` switch to automatically apply the suggestions.
-Since `Invoke-ScriptAnalyzer` implements `SupportsShouldProcess`, you can additionally use `-WhatIf` or `-Confirm` to find out which corrections would be applied.
-Be sure to use source control when applying those corrections since some changes, such as the one for `AvoidUsingPlainTextForPassword`, might require additional script modifications that cannot be made automatically.
+Since `Invoke-ScriptAnalyzer` implements **SupportsShouldProcess**, you can additionally use `-WhatIf` or `-Confirm` to find out which corrections would be applied.
+Be sure to use source control when applying those corrections since some changes, such as the one for **AvoidUsingPlainTextForPassword**, might require additional script modifications that cannot be made automatically.
 If your scripts are sensitive to encoding, you should also check for that because the initial encoding can not be preserved in all cases.

-The **SuggestedCorrections** property of the `ErrorRecord` enables quick-fix scenarios in editors like VSCode.
+The **SuggestedCorrections** property of the error record enables quick-fix scenarios in editors like VSCode.
 We provide valid **SuggestedCorrection**  for the following rules:

 - AvoidAlias.cs